dora-metrics/pelorus/exporters/committime/README.md

 ## Supported Integrations

-This exporter currently pulls commit data from the `Build` or an `Image` objects:
+This exporter currently pulls commit data from `Build` or `Image` objects:

 * OpenShift - We look for `Build` resources where `.spec.source.git.uri` and `.spec.revision.git.commit` are set.
 This includes:
   * Source to Image builds